2 Americans found dead in hotel room in Mexican resort town, US official says - KTVZ

 An autopsy determined the cause of death was poisoning “by a substance to be determined without traces of violence in the body,” the attorney general’s office said.

-Authorities were called Tuesday night to the hotel in the Todos Santos district.
-They found the bodies of a 22-year-old woman from Newport Beach, California, and a man who had not been identified, the statement said.
+Authorities were called Tuesday night to the hotel in the Todos Santos district, where they discovered the couple’s bodies.

 “We offer our sincerest condolences to the families on their loss, the US State Department spokesperson said.
 “We are closely monitoring local authorities’ investigation into the cause of death.”